-The industrial resurrection of Greece in the mid-1950s finds FIX in a new boom after the hard years of World War II.
-The Fix family decides on a ground-up redesign of the plant to meet the needs of an ever-increasing production.
+In the mid-1950s, in the framework of the industrial resurrection of Greece, the Fix family decides on a ground-up redesign of the plant.
 The project is entrusted in 1957 to the architect Takis Zenetos (1926-1977), one of the major exponents of post-war modernism in Greece, in collaboration with his colleague Margaritis Apostolidis (1922-2005).
-The brilliant architect’s aim is to integrate the old factory’s successive extensions without disrupting production.
+The architect’s aim is to integrate the old factory’s successive extensions without disrupting production.
 According to his overall philosophy, he strives to create a flexible design capable of changing and adapting to future uses and different circumstances.

-In the late 1970s production is transferred away from Athens and the building is left idle, while in 1982 the FIX brewery ceases to operate.
+In the late 1970s production is transferred away from Athens and the building is left idle.
 In the ensuing years the Fix building remains unused.
 The wear-and-tear in both the interior and the exterior shell and the installation of advertising panels distort its character amidst increasing concerns about its preservation and utilisation.

 In December, 1994 a compulsory expropriation on public benefit grounds brings the building under the ownership of Attiko Metro S.A.
 The northern part of the building is demolished to make room for the subway construction works, and the adjacent metro station is built and opened in early 2000.

 In February, 2000, following conversion work in the building’s ground floor, the Ministry of Culture and the Yannis Tsarouchis Foundation organise the exhibition Yannis Tsarouchis, Between East and West.
 The same year this facility is turned over to the newly-established National Museum of Contemporary Art (EMST) as a temporary venue.
-It is eventually decided for the building to become the Museum’s permanent base, and a 50-year lease is signed in 2002 between Attiko Metro S.A and the National Museum of Contemporary Art.
+It is eventually decided for the remaining part of the old FIX brewery to become the Museum’s permanent home, and a 50-year lease is signed in 2002 between Attiko Metro S.A and the National Museum of Contemporary Art.

 After an architectural competition, the project of refurbishing the building is assigned to 3SK Stylianidis Architects, I. Mouzakis & Associate Architects, Tim Ronalds Architects and K. Kontozoglou as an associate of 3SK.